Matrix53/Gobang/README.md

 >
 >PlayInOnePc.py:implement the function of playing in one PC
 >
->PlayInLAN.py:implement the function of playing in LAN
+>PlayInLAN.py:implement the function of playing in LAN or WLAN
+>
+>PlayWithAI.py:implement the function of playing with AI
 >
 >WatchVideo.py:implement the function of watching video through browser
 >